Kurv1x/Windows-Optimizer/README.md

 4. Press the Number (#) for the Optimization you want, and click Enter

 # 📜 License
-This optimizer is Licensed under the [MIT License](https://opensource.org/licenses/MIT)
+This optimizer is licensed under the [MIT License](https://opensource.org/licenses/MIT)